• Home

 Let’s take a look at the difference between a general offer and a specific offer in Indian contract law:

-By now you must have understood what are the various components of an offer in contract law, ranging from key elements to types and outcomes.
+By now, you must have understood what are the various components of an offer in contract law are, ranging from key elements to types and outcomes.
 After acquiring a thorough understanding of these terms and their contents, you may now proceed to make informed decisions regarding your legal offers.

-In case you are a law professional or an aspiring law professional, looking to advance your career, you can explore our Law Programs and explore our highly popular programs for law graduates, such as our LLM in Corporate and Financial Law from Jindal Global University
+In case you are a law professional or an aspiring law professional, looking to advance your career, you can explore our Law Programs and our highly popular programs for law graduates, such as our Corporate Law Course from Jindal Global University.

 Also benefit from our free law courses to help you kickstart your learning journey!